TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Implementation

 Embedded-system constraints can force application-model developers to create several specialized models instead of one large monolithic model.
 Hence, supporting multiple models on the same embedded system may be necessary.

-If an application has multiple models that need not run simultaneously, TF Micro supports multitenancy with some memory-planner changes that are transparent to the developer.
-TF Micro supports memory-arena reuse by enabling the multiple model interpreters to allocate memory from a single arena.
+If an application has multiple models that need not run simultaneously, it is possible to have two separate instances running in isolation from one another.
+However, this is inefficient because the temporary space cannot be reused.

+Instead, TFLM supports multitenancy with some memory-planner changes that are transparent to the developer.
+TFLM supports memory-arena reuse by enabling the multiple model interpreters to allocate memory from a single arena.

 We allow interpreter-lifetime areas to stack on each other in the arena and reuse the function-lifetime section for model evaluation.
 The reusable (nonpersistent) part is set to the largest requirement, based on all models allocating in the arena.
-The nonreusable (persistent) allocations grow for each model---allocations are model specific.
+The nonreusable (persistent) allocations grow for each model---allocations are model specific (Figure~\ref{fig:optimal_inter_alloc}).